 Information For The RC Community

-The Roanoke College Counseling Center is prepared to meet the mental health needs of students learning to succeed in college and in life.
-The Counseling Center is located in Morehead Hall and offers personal counseling services for students.
-We also offer consultation with College community members about how best to respond to students in distress.
-There is no charge to students for services at the Counseling Center.
-Personal counseling appointments last for approximately fifty minutes and are set according to the schedule availability of the student and of counselors.
-To make an appointment, please call (540) 375-2302.
+Counseling services are provided through Student Health and Counseling Services, located on High Street.
+We offer counseling services for students, outreach to the campus community and consultation with College community members about how best to respond to students in distress.
+Our services are free for students, appointments last for approximately fifty minutes and are set according to the schedule availability of the student and of counselors.
+To make an appointment, please call the office at (540) 375-2286.

 Recognizing Students In Distress

-Students tend to trust and confide in College personnel, letting them know of their struggles.
-Many faculty and staff members are so involved with students that they have many opportunities to observe things a student is saying and doing that could be reason for concern.
+Students make connections with faculty and staff members, many of whom are so involved that they have many opportunities to observe things a student is saying and doing that could be reason for concern.
 Below are some examples of how students act when in distress:

 - Struggle to manage in their everyday lives: fatigued and oversleeping or not sleeping enough, overcome with crying or other emotional reactions, cannot keep up with appearance and hygiene